Terry Silver: Season 5

 Now in complete control of Cobra Kai, and with Kreese incarcerated, Silver begins expanding the dojo across the Valley.
 He buys out several local dojos while recruiting a group of new senseis from South Korea, including Kim Da-Eun, the granddaughter of Kim Sun-Yung who had created the style that had influenced Cobra Kai.
 Tory confronts Silver for bribing the referee at the All-Valley Tournament, but he maintains it was necessary to ensure Cobra Kai's success.
 Upon discovering that Daniel has recruited Chozen Toguchi and plots to take down Cobra Kai, Silver vows to retaliate.
-First, he has Mike Barnes' furniture store burned down when he attempts to help Daniel and Chozen find incriminating evidence against him.
-He then proceeds to form a rift between Daniel and Amanda, straining their marriage.
-When Daniel tries to get Stingray (who was bribed by Silver) to turn against him, Silver gets into a fight with Daniel, in which he seriously injures and demoralizes the latter, promising that the real pain is only beginning for him.
-Amanda eventually reconciles with Daniel after learning more of his history with Silver from her cousin Jessica Andrews who was around when Daniel had originally faced him and witnessed what kind of person Silver is.
+First, he has Mike Barnes' furniture store burned down after he attempts to help Daniel and Chozen find incriminating evidence against him.
+He then proceeds to form a rift between Daniel and Amanda by hosting a charity auction and manipulating Daniel into attacking him, straining their marriage.
+When Daniel tries to get Stingray (who was bribed by Silver) to turn against him, Silver gets into a fight with Daniel, in which he seriously injures and demoralizes the latter.
+Amanda eventually reconciles with Daniel after learning more of his history with Silver from her cousin Jessica Andrews.
 When Daniel and Johnny visit Kreese in prison, he reveals Silver's plan to get Cobra Kai into the Sekai Taikai, the most elite karate tournament in the world as part of his endgame for Cobra Kai to expand on a global scale.
-During the tournament round of the Sekai Taikai tryouts, Silver once again bribes the referee in Cobra Kai's favor and secretly teaches Kenny a illegal move to gain an advantage.
+During the tournament round of the Sekai Taikai tryouts, Silver once again bribes the referee in Cobra Kai's favor and secretly teaches Kenny a lethally effective move to gain an advantage.
 Despite Cobra Kai winning the boys' round, Cobra Kai loses the girls' round after Tory abandons her match.
 Cobra Kai ultimately is let in, but Miyagi-Do and Eagle Fang also qualify.